-With all that’s going on in our world, nation and local communities, our mental health and wellbeing is being tested.
+With all that’s going on in our world, nation and local communities, our mental health and wellbeing continues to be tested.

-A recent Kaiser Family Foundation poll conducted in July found 53% of adults in the US reported that their mental health has been negatively impacted due to worry and stress over the coronavirus.
-While all generations are impacted, our own member survey from April found that a higher proportion of millennials said that their mental and physical health (e.g., anxiety, employer connectedness, sleep, diet, exercise) have suffered more so than usual relative to their Generation X and baby boomer colleagues.
+A Kaiser Family Foundation poll conducted in July 2020 found 53% of adults in the US reported that their mental health has been negatively impacted due to worry and stress over the coronavirus.
+These data were further supported by the CDC, who issued a report citing that the percentage of adults with recent symptoms of an anxiety or depressive disorder had increased from 36.4% in August 2020 to 41.5% in February 2021, and the percentage of those reporting an unmet mental health care need increased from 9.2% to 11.7%.
+While all generations are impacted, our own member survey from April 2020 found that a higher proportion of millennials said that their mental and physical health (e.g., anxiety, employer connectedness, sleep, diet, exercise) have suffered more so than usual relative to their Generation X and baby boomer colleagues.

-While World Mental Health Day is observed annually on October 10 to raise awareness of mental health issues around the world and mobilize efforts in support, the happenings in 2020 have created even greater need.
+World Mental Health Day is observed annually on October 10 to raise awareness of mental health issues around the world and mobilize efforts in support, and certainly the COVID-19 pandemic has highlighted an even greater need.

 At Vitality, we’re working to do our part by ensuring our employer clients have access to the most innovative and impactful platform and programs to help keep their people physically and mentally healthy, productive and connected.